England rope in Indian sidearm specialist for World Cup prep

 But in order to reduce the burden on their main coaches, England will employ Saurabh Ambatkar, who played age-group cricket for Mumbai and Vidarbha, throughout the 2023 ODI World Cup.
 He linked up with the squad in Guwahati last week and will travel with the touring party throughout the tournament.

-And while Mott and his four assistants all throw with their right arm, Ambatkar has the added advantage of throwing with his left, helping create variety and enable England prepare to face the significant number of left-arm seamers who they will encounter over the next seven weeks in India.
+And while Mott and his four assistants all throw with their right arm, Ambatkar has the advantage of throwing with his left, helping create variety and enabling England to prepare to face the significant number of left-arm seamers who they will encounter over the next seven weeks in India.

 Ambatkar has been part of the support staff at Kolkata Knight Riders in the IPL in recent seasons, as well as for Abu Dhabi Knight Riders in UAE's ILT20.
 He has worked alongside England team manager Wayne Bentley, who performs the same role at KKR.